forax/lazylr/README.md

 See the [Javadoc Reference](https://jitpack.io/com/github/forax/lazylr/latest/javadoc/).

-For the reference manual, see the [LazyLR Reference Manual](docs/lazylr-reference.md).
+For the Reference Manual, see the [LazyLR Reference Manual](docs/lazylr-reference.md).

 ## Getting Started